 The cemetery includes several monuments and cannons.
 There is a paved path that loops around the cemetery and there is a parking lot across the street (it is located just down the road from the visitor’s center).

 Different events and ceremonies are held in the cemetery at certain times of the year.
-I’ve never attended any of these events, but I have seen beautiful photos to show that these events can be great opportunities for photos, as shown below.

 Best Locations for Sunrise Photographs